 Ramin Massoumi has served as our Senior Vice President and General Manager, Transportation Systems since March 2015.
 Mr. Massoumi joined Iteris in 1998 and served in a number of executive and managerial positions prior to the promotion to his current position, most recently as our Vice President of Business Development from June 2011 to March 2015.
 Throughout his career, his focus has been in the application of advanced technologies in the traffic management market, and has led projects throughout the United States and the Middle East.
 Mr. Massoumi also serves as a lecturer of upper division courses on transportation engineering, ITS and multi-modal operation at University of California at Irvine.
-Mr. Massoumi holds a B.S. degree in Civil Engineering from the University of California Irvine, an M.S. degree in Engineering from the University of California.
+Mr. Massoumi holds a B.S. degree in Civil Engineering from the University of California, Berkeley, and an M.B.A. from the University of Southern California.